Haminimi/Haminimi/README.md

 ###

-<p align="left">👋 Hey, I'm Hamza, a self-taught Full Stack Developer from Bosnia and Herzegovina.
+<p align="left">👋 Hey, I'm Hamza, a Full Stack Developer from Bosnia and Herzegovina.
 Following my passion, I transitioned from Accounting and Finance to Software Development.<br><br>I want to focus more of my efforts in the fields of AI, Machine Learning, Data Engineering, Data Science, and Automation Engineering.<br><br>I am happy to be a part of the community and to contribute to the exciting world of Computer Science and Software Engineering.</p>

 ###